For a limited period only the University of Illinois Press (UIP) is making available in an E-book format three top quality bluegrass titles.

-Graves was a pivotal member of the hugely successful bluegrass band Flatt and Scruggs and the Foggy Mountain Boys, Dobro pioneer Josh Graves (1927–2006).
+Graves was a pivotal member of the hugely successful bluegrass band Flatt & Scruggs and the Foggy Mountain Boys, dobro pioneer Josh Graves (1927–2006).
 He was an avid fan of blues music and his style was developed with a heavy blues influence.

 In Bluegrass Bluesman, this influential performer shares the story of his lifelong career in music.

 Crowe on the Banjo relates the life and career of one of bluegrass music’s most important innovators.

 Born and raised in Lexington, Kentucky, Crowe picked up the banjo when he was thirteen years old, inspired by a Flatt & Scruggs performance at the Kentucky Barn Dance.
 Godbey relates the long, distinguished career that followed, as Crowe performed and recorded both solo and as part of such varied ensembles as Jimmy Martin’s Sunny Mountain Boys, the Kentucky Mountain Boys, and the revolutionary New South.

 He recently stopped touring, although he does play a few selected dates.

 The third title, Pressing On: The Roni Stoneman Story, recounts the fascinating life of Roni Stoneman, the youngest daughter of the pioneering country music family and a woman who, in spite of poverty and abusive husbands, eventually became The First Lady of Banjo, a fixture on the Nashville scene, and, as Hee Haw’s Ironing Board Lady, a comedienne beloved by millions of Americans nationwide.